Xperaz/OOP-Hard-Parts/Notes/2-Object_Creation.md

 # Object Creation

-Object allows us to implement functionality on some data in the same place, => `encapsulation`, in other words, object allows us to put appropriate functionality with the appropriate data that is related to each other and bundles them up into what we call an `Object`.
+The object allows us to implement functionality on some data in the same place, this is what `encapsulation` is, in other words, an object will enable us to put appropriate functionality with the applicable data that is related to each other and bundle them together.

 ## Create First object

-**suppose we're building a quiz game with users**
+**Suppose we're building a quiz game that will have multiple users.**

-Some of our users

-Name: Phil
-Score: 4

-Name: Julia
-Score: 5

-Functionality: Ability to increase score.

 ```
 const user1 = {
   name: "Phil",
   score: 4,
+  // increment functionality to increase the score
-    increment: function() {
+  increment: function () {
     user1.score++;
-    }
+  },
 };

+console.log(user1); // { name: 'Phil', score: 4, increment: [Function: increment] }
 ```

-We can also create an empty object and assign properties to it using `dot notation`:
+We can create an empty object and add properties and functionality to it as well.` dot notation `:

 ```
     const user2 = {}; //create an empty object